[Solved] How To Get Water Out Of Charging Port

 For Android

 • An Android alert will often ask you to disconnect your charging cable or unplug your charger when the sensors detect moisture on the phone's ports.
+The exact wording varies by brand, but the next step is the same: unplug and wait.

 Signs That Your Device Has Been Damaged By Water